 To bring this concept closer to home, let's assume that you need to earn money while you're in college and that you've decided to start a small business.
-Your business will involve selling stuff to other college students, and to keep things simple, we'll assume that you're going to operate on a "cash" basis: you'll pay for everything with cash, and everyone who buys something from you will pay in cash.

-You may have at least a little cash on you right now-some currency, or paper money, and coins.
+Your business idea will involve selling stuff to other college students, and to keep things simple, we'll assume that you're going to operate on a "cash" basis: you'll pay for everything with cash, and everyone who buys something from you will pay in cash.
+You may have at least a little cash on you right now - some currency, or paper money, and coins.
 In accounting, however, the term cash refers to more than just paper money and coins.
-It also refers to the money that you have in checking and savings accounts and includes items that you can deposit in these accounts, such as money orders and different types of checks.
+It also refers to the money that you have in checking and savings accounts.

-Figure 24: Connie has questions about her business that financial statements can help her answer
+Figure 19: Connie has questions about her business that financial statements can help her answer

 Your first task is to decide exactly what you're going to sell.
 You've noticed that with homework, exams, social commitments, and the hectic lifestyle of the average college student, you and most of the people you know always seem to be under a lot of stress.
-Sometimes you wish you could just lie back between meals and bounce a ball off the wall.
+Sometimes you wish you could just lie back between meals, relax and bounce a ball off the wall.
 And that's when the idea hits you: Maybe you could make some money by selling a product called the "Stress-Buster Play Pack."
-Here's what you have in mind: you'll buy small toys and other fun stuff-instant stress relievers-at a local dollar store and pack them in a rainbow-colored plastic treasure chest labeled "Stress-Buster."
+Here's what you have in mind: you'll buy small toys and other fun stuff - instant stress relievers - at a local dollar store and pack them in a rainbow-colored plastic treasure chest labeled "Stress-Buster."